Both present and future

 Foundation models in AI: In the field of artificial intelligence (AI), a foundation model is a large, pretrained model based on vast datasets that is compatible with a wide range of applications.
 There are different types of foundation models, including large language models (LLMs) and visual processing models.
 LLMs such as GPT-4 from OpenAI, Gemini (formerly “Bard”) and Bert from Google, and Llama3 from Meta specialize in understanding and generating natural language.
 Visual models such as Sora and DALL-E from OpenAI are designed to generate videos and images using free-form text input (prompts).
 As the name suggests, foundation models often serve as the basis for specialized applications, for which they are adapted to incorporate specific tasks or datasets.

-have only just begun to tap their vast potential.
-In the robotics industry, for example, experts are experimenting with foundation models as a means of communicating with and controlling autonomous vehicles.
+But there’s no getting around the fact that these models produce impressive results, and we have only just begun to tap their vast potential.
 This would enhance robots’ ability to perform complex tasks such as natural language processing, image and object recognition, and autonomous navigation.
 These models allow robots to learn from vast amounts of data and adapt to new environments and tasks, which in means they offer greater flexibility and in a wider range of applications.
 And it won’t be long before we see if the autonomous vehicles used in warehouses can be controlled more intuitively and efficiently.
 Intensive research is being carried out worldwide.

 RAG: A better basis for AI-assisted research